Geoalert/mapflow-docs-en/source/userguides/mapflow_agent.rst

 Uploading an image
 ^^^^^^^^^^^^^^^^^^^

 The agent can accept an image upload from the user and use it as an input for processing.
-Drop an image into the chat window, and the agent will store it in your :ref:`my-imagery` collection and select it for the processing:
+Drop an image into the chat window, and the agent will store it in your :ref:`My Imagery <My imagery main>` collection and select it for the processing:

 .. figure:: _static/agent/agent_upload_x2.gif
   :alt: Agent handling an image upload